quicwg/multipath/draft-ietf-quic-multipath.md

 scheduling decisions by the sender of the PATH_ACK frames.
 In the example above, we may assume that the PATH_ACK will be sent over the terrestrial link, because that provides the best response time.
 In that case, the computed RTT value for the satellite path will be about 350ms.
-This lower than the 600ms that would be measured if the PATH_ACK came over the satellite channel, but it is still the right value for computing for example the PTO timeout: if a PATH_ACK is not received after more
+This is lower than the 600ms that would be measured if the PATH_ACK came over the satellite channel, but it is still the right value for computing for example the PTO timeout: if a PATH_ACK is not received after more